TobasFlightControl/tobas/README.md

    - When the throttle is at 0.1, the motor rotates slowly.
    - As the throttle is increased to 1.0, the rotation sound gradually becomes higher.

+   If these conditions are not met, the ESCs are not properly calibrated.
+   In that case, please do the above calibration again or use a tool such as BLHeli-Suite to adjust the PWM signal range.

 ### Measure sensor noise

 <span style="color: yellow;"><strong>Warning: Make sure propellers are removed from motors.</strong></span>